 I am a Buddhist.
 He is a Christian.
-Upon this, do you think it is already impossible for me to hope?
-For two years or so, we have been the closest of all.
+Upon reading this, do you think it is already impossible for me to hope?
+For two years or so, we have been close.
 Despite knowing that we are not to fall for each other, I think we did.
-We became like a couple... holding hands and all.
-Against our better sense, against what everyone has to say about two people of different religion, we became an unofficial couple.
+We became like a couple...holding hands and all.
+Against our better sense, against what everyone had to say about two people of different religions, we became an unofficial couple.

 Of course you are perfectly right.
 All the great religions of the world give us the same message, and the differences are only on the surface.
 You are a good person, he is a good person, you both try to follow a noble religion.
 It should be all right.